oliviergisiger/hp-detection-disaggregation-in-smd/README.md

     * data preprocessing
     * detection model training
     * disaggregation model training
-* There is no guarantee for correctness in an of the code and all results should be checked for sanity.
+* There is no guarantee for correctness in any of the code and all results should be checked for sanity.

 ### Notes on input data for heat pump detection
 * Data is expected to be in the form of distinct pickeled ```pandas.DataFrame```s, corresponding to ids with a heat pump installed and